pursuit-curriculum/unit-full-stack-web-development/express-sql-delete-update/lesson-notes/README.md

 });
 ```

-Test it and remember to have:
+Test it and remember to have the following:

 - route PUT /bookmarks/:id